Page Refresh AI/Case Study Pages

 What does the case study page audit look for?

-It checks whether the page has a clear customer story, credible before-and-after framing, measurable outcomes, proof elements, and links that move the reader deeper into the buying journey.
+It checks whether one public case study page has a clear customer story, credible before-and-after framing, outcome context, proof elements, buyer-fit answers, and links that move the reader to useful next steps.

 Is this useful for customer story pages too?